Wildfires Rage in Southern California Forests

 The fire is burning in steep terrain, chewing through thick brush while firefighters on the ground face temperatures that could reach 108 degrees Friday.
 Crews are using bulldozers to build lines on ridgetops in an effort to keep the fire north of Castaic Lake, a natural landmark and one of the more densely populated communities in the area, according to the Angeles National Forest Service.

 Thousands fled their homes Wednesday evening when the fire first exploded to life.
-At least three structures have been destroyed according to Cal Fire, including a home.
+At least five structures have been destroyed according to the LA County Fire Department.

-By Friday morning, firefighter crews with chainsaws, hand tools and firehoses put out spot fires along Pine Canyon Road in the Angeles National Forest.
+By Friday morning, firefighter crews with chainsaws, hand tools and firehoses put out hot spots along Pine Canyon Road in the Angeles National Forest.
 Several structures appeared destroyed, including at least one home.
 Downed power poles blocked a driveway and melted trash cans sat next to thin garden hoses strewn about a yard.

 The steep terrain surrounding the homes has been denuded and continued to smolder as helicopters made air drops over the area.
 Fire engines from Alhambra, Long Beach and other parts of Southern California lined the narrow road as they trekked through the secluded neighborhood.
 Far above, the bulldozers created defensive lines along the ridgelines.